 How to Cut Green Onions

-Rinse and Remove
+1. Rinse and Remove

-Green onions should be rinsed and gently scrubbed with the tips of your fingers to ensure any lingering surface dirt is washed away.
+Green onions should be rinsed and gently scrubbed with the tips of your fingers to ensure any lingering surface dirt is washed away

 Running water also helps with removing any thin, loose layers of the onions which may have gone soft or slimy toward the root end.
 This is very common, occurring naturally as a side effect of the harvesting and shipping process in store-bought scallions, and doesn’t indicate any spoilage of the main vegetable.

 Likewise, unless the onions are extremely fresh, the more beaten up outermost layer of onion will most likely have to be pulled off and discarded.
-This should be taken into account when buying them, to ensure that enough are bought to be used in their intended recipe.

-Cut the Ends
+2. Cut the Ends

 With one hand, gather together the green onions in a bunch on the cutting board, held together steadily in an even line with all the roots lined up.

 Using a sharp chef’s knife, cut straight through the bottom of the onions crosswise, trimming away roughly ½-inch of the white portion along with the roots.
-This ensures the tougher bulb portion is cut away as well.

-Slice in Half
+3. Slice in Half

 For easier use, it is best to cut the onions in half crosswise before slicing, to separate the whites from the greens.